VSandwar74/profile-card-component-main/README.md

 ### Useful resources

-- [Navigation Bar Guide](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_mobile_navbar) - Navigation bars seem like a major daunting task, but with this website I was able to add at least a low level implementation.
+- [Shapes in HTML](https://www.w3schools.com/howto/howto_css_circles.asp) - Didn't use this in my final product, but neat resource on learning how to make shapes with span.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**